coreybutler/fenix/CONTRIBUTING.md

 Before posting a question, please review the [FAQ](https://github.com/coreybutler/fenix/wiki/faq) and the [wiki](https://github.com/coreybutler/fenix/wiki).
 There is also a video walk-thru of Fenix on the [Fenix YouTube Channel](http://www.youtube.com/playlist?list=PL6u9ibuk0pbM68hZONUq-vY39ByaXoJj-).
-If you are interested in Fenix but don't quite understand how it could work for you, please see the [Love Localhost](https://medium.com/tech-recipes/f488940f3e38).
+If you are interested in Fenix but don't quite understand how it could work for you, please see the [Love Localhost](https://medium.com/tech-recipes/f488940f3e38) article.

 Additionally, some great folks have written articles about how they're using Fenix: